 COVID-19 vaccines do not contain live components and there is no known risk associated with being given a non-live vaccine whilst breastfeeding.
 The current advice of the Joint Committee on Vaccination and Immunisation (JCVI) is that breastfeeding parents may be offered any suitable COVID-19 vaccine depending on their age.

 Yellow Card reports received from women breastfeeding at the time of vaccination with either the original or bivalent vaccines have mostly reported only suspected reactions in themselves which were similar to reports for the general population, with no effects reported on their milk supply or in their breastfed children.

 A small number of women have reported decreases in their milk supply, most of which were transient, or possible reactions in their breastfed child.
 A number of factors can affect milk supply and infant behaviour, including general maternal health, amount of sleep, and anxiety.
 The symptoms reported for the children (high temperature, rash, diarrhoea, vomiting and general irritability) are common conditions in children of this age, so some of the effects reported may have occurred by coincidence.

-A small number of women may experience a reduction in their breast milk production and it may be helpful for breastfeeding women to know how to maintain their breast milk supply, particularly if they are feeling unwell.
+It may be helpful for breastfeeding women to know how to maintain their breast milk supply, particularly if they are feeling unwell.
 The NHS website has a good resource for this.

 Myocarditis and pericarditis (Inflammation of the heart)

-These reports are extremely rare, and the events are typically mild with individuals usually recovering within a short time with standard treatment and rest.
-People should come forward for their first and second vaccination when invited to do so, unless advised otherwise.
+These reports are very rare, and the events reported are typically mild with individuals usually recovering within a short time with standard treatment and rest.
+People should come forward for their second and booster vaccination when invited to do so, unless advised otherwise

 It is important that anyone who experiences new onset of symptoms such as chest pain, shortness of breath or feelings of having a fast-beating, fluttering, or pounding heart seeks medical attention.